- 3 Years (Full time)

 Find out more about the Quantitative Research Methods pathway.

 You’ll be provided with a core programme of human geography research skills and expertise in transport and society.
-You’ll be able to develop a specialism in transport such as transport economics, transport land use and development, transport energy and environment, project appraisal to analyse the economic pros and cons of transport and other infrastructure investments, public transport, freight or sustainability.
+You’ll be able to develop a specialism in transport such as transport economics, transport land use and development, transport energy and environment, project appraisal to analyse the economic pros and cons of transport and other infrastructure investments.

 You'll supplement further from optional geography modules that cover geo-politics and international development, service analysis and planning, economic geography, the development of modern cities, citizenship and identity, and natural resource management.
 You can also take a physical geography module in a range of topics spanning natural planetary systems.